JetBrains/intellij-sdk-docs/topics/tutorials/action_system/working_with_custom_actions.md

 Classes that extend it should override `AnAction.update()`, and must override `AnAction.actionPerformed()`.
 * The `update()` method implements the code that enables or disables an action.
 * The `actionPerformed()` method implements the code that executes when an action is invoked by the user.
+* When targeting IntelliJ Platform 2022.3 or later, `AnAction.getActionUpdateThread()` must be implemented

 As an example, [`PopupDialogAction`](%gh-sdk-samples%/action_basics/src/main/java/org/intellij/sdk/action/PopupDialogAction.java) overrides `AnAction` for the `action_basics` code sample.